hamogu/doc/source/indetail/hardwaremodel.rst

 this equation with :math:`\hat{l}`.
 The second one follows from taking the dot product of the equation with :math:`\hat{l}`.

+.. _Fig-Diffraction:

 .. figure:: grating.*
    :align: center

-   :name: Figure Diffraction Coordinate System
+   Diffraction Coordinate System

    Figure showing the orthogonal coordinate system local to an individual grating facet.
 The vector :math:`\hat{n}` is normal to the facet and :math:`\hat{l}` is in the direction of the grating lines.
 The